openghg/openghg_defs/README.md

 # openghg_defs

-This repository contains the supplementary information / metadata used by the OpenGHG project.
+This repository contains the supplementary information / metadata around site, species and domain details.
+This is used within the OpenGHG project.

 ## Installation